victor-istomin/c-with-crosses/content/posts/surprise-at-exit/index.md

 Let's imagine that there is no <code>std::thread&#58;:_Id</code> member variable.
 Only a RAW Win32 thread handle, `0x0000009C`, for example.
 ![handle: `0x0000009C`](images/handle.png "handle: `0x0000009C`")

 A handle is a process-local descriptor of the opened resource, similar to the index in the opened resources table.
-Although the handle value hides any information about the resource it points to, we can query details using undocumented API or leverage the [Handle tool](https://learn.microsoft.com/en-us/sysinternals/downloads/handle/) from the Sysinternals Utilities by Mark Russinovich that serves the same purpose.
+Although the handle value hides any information about the resource it points to, we can query details using undocumented API or `GetThreadId` function for the handle to the thread.
+Anyway, we have to convert it in runtime rather than in the debugger.

+The simpler solution is to leverage the [Handle tool](https://learn.microsoft.com/en-us/sysinternals/downloads/handle/) from the Sysinternals Utilities by Mark Russinovich which serves the same purpose.

 The Handle utility will enumerate all running processes in the system and dump each opened handle alongside details of what this handle points to.
 Then, we could match our handle value with dumped information to find a thread ID and switch to it in the debugger.